 Don’t forget that the cities, like Dublin, Belfast, Galway and Cork, have plenty of fine dining restaurants.
 They focus on local and seasonal produce to give you a modern taste of Ireland.

 These are only 10 of the many reasons why Ireland is a destination of choice.
-If you’re looking for more ideas or inspiration, look at our travel guide to explore and discover more Irish gems.
+If you’re looking for more ideas or inspiration, look at our Ireland travel guide to explore and discover more Irish gems.
 Or take your pick from these top vacations in Ireland to find the perfect tour for you.

-When you’re fully convinced and ready to start planning your next adventure to Ireland, get in touch.
+When you’re ready to start planning your adventure to Ireland, get in touch.
 Contact our Ireland travel consultants to discuss what you’d like to do and see.
-We can help you make the most of your time in Ireland.
+We can help you make the most of your time in the Emerald Isle.